• Home

 How to prepare the kale

 I switched the method from boiling to pouring boiling water over the kale and letting it sit for a few minutes, then removing the kale with tongs.
-This method works with any other greens, and I found for this kale pasta it helps make the whole process that much more simple.
+This method works with any other greens, and I found that this method for the kale pasta helps make the whole process much simpler.

 The ingredients you will need for the pasta sauce